-- Forests will have been regrown on the hills; streams and wetlands will be revitalised; and birds, fish and other wildlife will be restored. - These restored forests and wetlands provide flood protection and increased resilience in the face of climate change, stormier weather and harsher droughts. - A large new park has been created on these lands and Kāpiti locals and their visitors flock to it to enjoy stunning views, biking, walking, and horse trekking. - The Paekākāriki and Kāpiti communities have prospered due to: - o economic benefits earned through the district becoming a visitor hub - some housing developments on a few sites meeting community and iwineeds - a small-scale wind farm supplying electricity to the community and parts of the district - o a new neighbourhood park and community gardens.
+- Forests will have been regrown on the hills; streams and wetlands will be revitalised; and birds, fish and other wildlife will be restored. - These restored forests and wetlands provide flood protection and increased resilience in the face of climate change, stormier weather and harsher droughts. - A large new park has been created on these lands and Kāpiti locals and their visitors flock to it to enjoy stunning views, biking, walking, and horse trekking. - The Paekākāriki and Kāpiti communities have prospered due to: - economic benefits earned through the district becoming a visitor hub

+- $\circ\;$ a small-scale wind farm supplying electricity to the community and parts of the district - a new neighbourhood park and community gardens.

-This vision builds on the hopes expressed by Ngāti Haumia ki Paekākāriki.
-In their description of the future, "the land, forest, and ecosystems of the area are healthy.
+This vision builds on the hopes expressed by Ngāti Haumia ki Paekākāriki.1 In their description of the future, "the land, forest, and ecosystems of the area are healthy.
 They demonstrate our kaitiakitanga and support the wellbeing of our community."